hipsleek/Heifer/README.md

-# Automated Verification for Multi-shot Continuations %Effect Handlers in Separation Logic
+# Automated Verification for Multi-shot Continuations